 Tsútswecw Provincial Park (Roderick Haig-Brown), Salmon Arm

 With one of the largest sockeye runs in North America, the Adams River between late September and late October is a great place to see spawning salmon.
-In Tsútswecw Provincial Park, trails that lead to riverside viewing platforms with interpretive signage describing the salmon run and spawning process.
-2018 is a dominant year, which means not only will there larger runs for viewing, but also, the Adams River Salmon Society is hosting the Salute to the Sockeye festival from September 28 – October 21.
-For information about the Salute to the Sockeye festival, and about guided tours,visit the Adams River Salmon Society website.
+In Tsútswecw Provincial Park, trails lead to riverside viewing platforms with interpretive signage describing the salmon run and spawning process.
+2026 will be the next dominant year, which means there will be larger runs for viewing.
+For information about the Salute to the Sockeye festival, and about guided tours, visit the Adams River Salmon Society website.

 Some more sites suggested by our supporters include: